In this presentation, we discuss the emotion of sadness.

 Definition of sadness - needs to be definition of the emotion.

 Sadness is not an easy emotion to define.
-Obviously everyone experiences it differently and there are a great many words in the English language, at least, for synonyms of sadness.
+Obviously everyone experiences it differently and there are a great many words, in the English language, at least, for synonyms of sadness.
 Our task here is not to define sadness in a way that is universally applicable, but to define it in a way that is applicable to emotional fitness theory.
-For this purpose we have the following account:
+For this purpose we have the following definition:

 We become sad as a result of loss.
 It may be loss of a loved one, a favourite toy, a job prospect, our pride, respect, or our sense of well-being.
 Whatever, once it is gone, it is gone and there is nothing we can do about it except let it go so we can start afresh.
 Sadness is letting go.
 When a person is sad, in many ways, it is their body telling them to relax and let go of tensions in the mind and body.
 When people are unable to let things go they may start to have more ingrained problems, such as a depressive disorder.